SPFx Application Customizer Example

 private _renderPlaceHolders(): void {

-// Handling the top placeholder
+// Check if top placeholder is available

-if (!this._topPlaceholder)
+if (!this._topPlaceholder) {

 this._topPlaceholder = this.context.placeholderProvider.tryCreateContent(